~ Click on this link for today's readings ~

 Psalm 20:1-9 ~ Proverbs 20:2-3

-New Testament - Without a doubt, Romans chapter 10 verses 9 & 10 are the most important verses some of read this year and really take to heart - "For if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
+Without a doubt, Romans chapter 10 verses 9 & 10 are the most important verses some of us will read this year and really take to heart - "For if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For it is by believing in your heart that you are made right with God, and it is by confessing with your mouth that you are saved. " Do you believe these verses to be true?
-Have you acted upon these verses?
-If not, will you?
+Have you prayed these verses with your heart and your mouth to God?
+If not, will you today?

 Proverbs - Proverbs chapter 20 verse 3 is such great wisdom - "Avoiding a fight is a mark of honor; only fools insist on quarreling."
 I once was a fool who insisted on quarreling with Tony back in about 3rd grade :) after either I beat him or he beat me in the 50 yard dash at Field Day.
 Tony kept trying to avoid the fight with me.
 But I kept on pressing it.
 And I got whupped!
 It was really a great learning experience for me.
 I have avoided fights ever since!
 Don't get me wrong.
 I don't think we are called to be submissive and let people walk all over us.
 I think we can confidently and strongly hold our ground on important issues - without fighting or quarrelling.
 How about you?
 Do you avoid fights?
 Do you realize this is a mark of honor?
 Or do you insist on quarrelling?
 Think this is a good idea...?